Communities

 • If you don't care about easily knowing where you are within earth's seasons, then you don't need to base your calendar on the earth's orbit around the sun.
 A colony on Mars, for example, might use a different calendar for every day use.

-#1: Initial revision by user avatar Olin Lathrop‭ · 2021-09-05T14:19:33Z (over 2 years ago)
+#1: Initial revision by user avatar Olin Lathrop‭ · 2021-09-05T14:19:33Z (about 3 years ago)

 It depends on what you want from your calendar.
 If you simply want a way to keep track of time, then you can base it on anything you like.
 The earth spinning on its axis, the moon orbiting the earth, and the earth orbiting the sun are irrelevant.